-RISLA is a good student loan refinance option for nongraduate and in-school borrowers as well as those who want the option of debt relief, such as discretionary forbearance and an income-based repayment plan.
+RISLA is a good student loan refinance option for nongraduate and in-school borrowers as well as those who want the option of debt relief (such as discretionary forbearance and an income-based repayment plan).
 RISLA is a nonprofit, state-affiliated educational lender.
+Applicants who live, work, or have loans from attending school in Rhode Island may be eligible for reduced APRs.

 *Lowest rates always include the 0.25% interest reduction for enrolling in auto-pay.